 Upon successful completion of the concentration requirements, graduating students are presented with the letter/certificate of completion from the department faculty.

-Graduating students must submit a final, revised concentration form with an unofficial transcript to Alan Berkeley in Kresge 901 for review and approval of concentration completion.
-This must be submitted no later than the first week of the final semester of the degree program.
+Graduating students must submit a final, revised concentration form with an unofficial transcript prior to graduation to Claire Berman in Kresge 816E or Alan Berkeley in Kresge 901 for review and approval of concentration completion.